awsdocs/amazon-ses-developer-guide/doc-source/regions.md

 ## Verification of Email Addresses and Domains<a name="region-verification"></a>

 Before you can send email using Amazon SES, you have to verify that you own the email address or domain that you plan to send from\.
 The verification status of email addresses and domains also differs across AWS Regions\.
 For example, if you verify a domain in the US West \(Oregon\) Region, you can't use that domain to send email in the US East \(N\.
 Virginia\) Region until you complete the verification process again for that Region\.
-For more information about verifying email addresses and domains, see [Verifying Identities in Amazon SES](verify-addresses-and-domains.md)\.
+For more information about verifying email addresses and domains, see [Verifying identities in Amazon SES](verify-addresses-and-domains.md)\.

 ## Easy DKIM<a name="region-dkim"></a>